radx64/radx64.github.io/linux/_posts/2025-02-02-Minimal-linux-distro-pt2.md

 OK, kernel is ready, now it is time for some spices... ekm... user space apps.

 > Note:
 > Technically, you can already try booting this kernel in QEMU with `qemu-system-x86_64 -kernel arch/x86/boot/bzImage` However, it will start booting and then crash into a kernel panic.
-Trust me, I`ve tried.
+Trust me, I've tried.
 A kernel alone isn't enough-it needs a user-space environment to function properly.
 That's the next step.

 ## Building BusyBox